WVAviator/solid-xterm/README.md

 };
 ```

-To gain access to the terminal instance, you can use the `onMount` prop.
+To gain access to the terminal instance when it is created, you can use the `onMount` prop.
 This will be invoked when the terminal is first mounted to the DOM.
 Optionally your callback can return a cleanup function that will be invoked when the terminal unmounts.

-Use this function to subscribe to events related to your backing pty and invoke functions on the terminal in response.
+You should use the onMount function to subscribe to events related to your backing pty and invoke functions on the terminal in response.

 ```tsx
 import { XTerm, Terminal } from 'xterm';